slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Bad professionals make money off their customers, good professionals make money for their customers.' -- Jacques Mattheij*

-> *'While deep work will promote you, shallow work will only prevent you from being fired.'<br>
+> *'While deep work will promote you, shallow work will only prevent you from being fired.'
-'Career capital is the unique skills that make you rare and valuable'<br>
+'Career capital is the unique skills that make you rare and valuable'
 'Be so good that they cannot ignore you' -- Cal Newport*

-> *'Is it better to be good at many things or great at one thing?<br>
+> *'Is it better to be good at many things or great at one thing?
-To be an entrepreneur you need to know a little about a lot of things.<br>
+To be an entrepreneur you need to know a little about a lot of things.
 To be employed, you'll do better as a specialist.
 If you pick the right specialization.'*

 > *'Your work is the greatest mean at your disposal for expressing your social intelligence.'*